bluecadet/launchpad/docs/src/reference/controller/index.md

 ## Usage Modes

-### Task Mode (Current)
+### Task Mode
 Ephemeral controller instances for one-off operations:

-1. Create controller
+1. Create controller in task mode
 2. Register subsystems
 3. Start controller
 4. Execute command(s)
 5. Stop controller

-This is how the CLI currently uses the controller for `launchpad content` and `launchpad monitor` commands.
+This mode is used when no persistent controller is running, allowing the CLI to operate independently.

-### Persistent Mode (Future)
+### Persistent Mode
-Long-running controller for advanced scenarios:

-- HTTP/WebSocket API server
-- Interactive dashboard
-- Multi-user coordination
-- Real-time monitoring
+Long-running controller that stays active to handle multiple commands:

+- Started with `launchpad start` (optionally detached with `-d`)
+- Opens IPC socket for inter-process communication
+- Stores PID in a file for tracking
+- Handles multiple CLI commands without reinitializing
+- Gracefully shuts down with `launchpad stop`

+Subsequent `launchpad` commands (content, monitor, status) detect the running controller and communicate with it via IPC instead of creating ephemeral instances.

+#### Benefits

+- **Faster command execution**: No initialization overhead for subsequent commands
+- **Shared state**: All commands operate against the same controller instance
+- **Detached mode**: Can run in background with `-d` flag
+- **IPC protocol**: Type-safe command execution and state queries
+- **Graceful shutdown**: Multi-stage shutdown with IPC fallbacks (SIGTERM → SIGKILL)

 ## Type Safety